Scleropathy: Varicose Vein & Spider Vein Vein Treatment in South Miami

 Can spider veins get worse after sclerotherapy?

 Sclerotherapy is a non-invasive way to improve the look and feel of spider veins and varicose veins with rare side effects.
 However, it’s important to have realistic expectations for your results.
 Often, veins may look worse before they look better.
-Most patients notice a significant improvement after several weeks have passed and the body has had time to heal from sclerotherapy.
+Most patients notice a significant improvement after several weeks have passed and the body has had time to heal from spider vein treatment.
 Speak with your dermatologist, Dr. Michael C. Margulies, to learn more about your varicose vein treatment options in Miami.

 If you are interested in sclerotherapy, visit Dr. Michael C. Margulies at our Miami, Florida dermatology office.
 We offer a comprehensive range of skincare treatments, including the latest clinical and cosmetic dermatology procedures.
 Our office is home to skilled dermatologists and licensed estheticians.
 Contact our office by calling 305.595.0393 or fill out the form on this page to schedule an appointment anytime.